-The total net debt to EBITDA ratios (as defined in the credit facility agreement and its amendments) vary from the definition of the Company's non-GAAP ratio and non-GAAP financial measures "net debt leverage ratio" and "adjusted EBITDA", respectively, as presented in this MD&A in certain respects.
+The total net debt to EBITDA ratios (as defined in the credit facility agreement and its amendments, and in the U.S. private placement note agreement) vary from the definition of the Company's non-GAAP ratio and non-GAAP financial measures "net debt leverage ratio" and "adjusted EBITDA", respectively, as presented in this MD&A in certain respects.
 The definitions in the loan and note agreements are based on accounting for all leases in accordance with previous accounting principles whereby the Company's leases for premises were accounted for as operating leases, while the Company's reported net debt leverage ratio reflects lease accounting in accordance with the Company's current accounting policies.
 In addition, adjustments permitted to EBITDA in the loan and note agreements vary from the adjustments used by the Company in calculating its adjusted EBITDA non-GAAP financial measure.
-As a result of these differences, our total net debt to EBITDA ratio for purposes of our loan and note agreements was 1.6 at the end of fiscal 2023 (2022 - 1.3).
+As a result of these differences, our total net debt to EBITDA ratio for purposes of our term loans and revolving facility was 2.0x (2023 - 1.6x), and for purposes of our U.S. private placement note agreements was 2.2x at the end of fiscal 2024 (2023 - 1.4x).